 With two creek crossings, some flow, some tech, and a lot of fun descending, this ride provides riders with the full MTB gamut.

-Two stream crossings and a steep uphill/downhill are the main hazards of this ride.
+A steep uphill/downhill are the main hazards of this ride.
 The downhill/uphill is the first and last section of the trail.
-The stream crossings are obvious and likely won't be a problem in summer/fall.

 From the parking lot off of Dave Wood Road, descend the incredibly steep Lower Spring Creek Trail